 - Applications are only available from the Veterinary Medical College Application Service (VMCAS) website.

 - All applicants must complete the required supplemental application.

 - You must submit a non-refundable $75 Supplemental Application fee.
 Click here to pay your fee online on our secure website via credit card, or mail a check.
-Checks should be made to “The University of Georgia” and mailed to: Admissions Counselor, College of Veterinary Medicine, University of Georgia, Athens, GA 30602-7372, USA.
+Checks should be made payable to “The University of Georgia” and mailed to: Admissions Counselor, College of Veterinary Medicine, University of Georgia, Athens, GA 30602-7372, USA.
 Checks must be postmarked no later than September 15 in order for us to accept them.

 - Application materials are only kept on file for one application cycle.
 No application materials will be carried over to the upcoming cycle.